Vercelli: Sport

 Unione Sportiva Pro Vercelli was one of the most successful football clubs in Italy in the early 20th century, winning the national championship seven times between 1908 and 1922.
 However, in the summer of 2010, it was not admitted to the league due to heavy debt.

 A.S.
 Pro Belvedere Vercelli continued the history of the club and changed its name to F.C.
 Pro Vercelli 1892.
-Currently, it plays in the Serie C.
+Currently, it plays in Serie C.